200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 The Problem

 The Project GVM 200 Series required a rooftop tent.
-The common approach for the 200 Series is a backbone-style continuous rail system supporting either a roof platform or load bars.
+On the 200 Series, the common solution is a backbone-style continuous rail system supporting either a platform or load bars.

-One of our primary goals, however, was quick and easy removal of the rooftop tent.
-We wanted the roof to remain clean and low-profile for long-distance touring without camping gear, and for more technical 4WD trips where reduced weight and height matter.
+Our priority, however, was quick and easy tent removal.
+We wanted a setup that left the roof low-profile and tidy when the tent was off, both for long-distance touring without camping gear and for more technical 4WD trips where unnecessary height and mass are worth avoiding.

-• Backbone with platform: Excellent roof rating, but we didn’t like the additional platform weight.
+• Backbone with platform: excellent roof rating, but with unwanted platform weight.

-• Backbone with load bars: Strong and proven, but visually intrusive once the tent is removed.
+• Backbone with load bars: strong and proven, but still visually intrusive once the tent is removed.

-• Rhino-Rack RCP roof mount kit: Adequate roof rating (150kg) and a minimal footprint when removed, which suited our goals.
+• Rhino-Rack RCP roof mount kit: adequate 150kg roof rating and a much smaller footprint when removed.

 Toyota 200 Series LandCruiser standard Rhino-Rack RCP kit